MarkHershey/SATSolver/2-SAT-Problem/report/algo_report.md

 **Implementation of Directed Graph**

-The outermost data structure we use to store a Directed Graph is a hash table.
-We can visualize the data structure as follow:
+The outermost data structure we used to store a Directed Graph is a hash table.
+We can visualize the data structure as follows:

 ![](directed_graph.jpg)